alkiranet/terraform-provider-alkira/docs/resources/peering_gateway_cxp.md

 ### Required

-- `cloud_region` (String) The cloud region on which the ATH will be created.
-Eg : eastus , westus.
+- `cloud_region` (String) The region of the specified cloud provider on which the resource should be created.
+E.g. if cloud_provider is AZURE, the region could be eastus.
-Once deployed this property can not be changed.
-All the changes will be ignored.
 - `cxp` (String) The CXP to which the Gateway is attached.
 Once deployed this property can not be changed.
 All the changes will be ignored.
 - `name` (String) The name of the Peering Gateway.
 Once deployed this property can not be changed.
 All the changes will be ignored.
-- `segment` (String) The name of the segment in which the gateway is created.
+- `segment_id` (String) The ID of the segment in which the gateway is created.
 Once deployed this property can not be changed.
 All the changes will be ignored.

 ### Optional

-- `cloud_provider` (String) The cloud provider on which the gateway will be created.
+- `cloud_provider` (String) The cloud provider on which the resource will be created.
+Default value is AZURE and only AZURE is supported for now.
-Once deployed this property can not be changed.
-All the changes will be ignored.
-- `description` (String) Description of the Peering Gateway.
+- `description` (String) Description of the CXP Peering Gateway.

 ### Read-Only